 You should surround yourself with people who are admirable and inspiring for you.
 Unconsciously, you’ll start developing the same character traits that you find admirable in those brilliant.

 Jules Evans says to remember that life isn’t but a flash of light in the infinite darkness of the universe.

 Therefore, you shouldn’t ever forget the importance of the present moment.
 Each breath, each thought, each conversation, and each bite of the food can be your last one, so live it and feel it.

 Finally, you’ll come to understand why at the end of the day it’s up to you, and no one else, to help you lead a good life.
 Try to keep a journal of your own behavior, updating it every specific day.

 by Robert Greene

-The 48 Laws of Power different of the reads that you read before.
-Though it’s rude for some people, but it’s honest and states what it has to say.
+The 48 Laws of Power different from the reads that you read before.
+Though it’s rude for some people, it’s honest and states what it has to say.
 The book comprises the laws that one must follow in the pursuit of power of any form.
 Whether they are positive impacts or manipulative influences.

 The game of power is inescapable regardless of your motivation.
 Learning how to play the game of power doesn’t just help you thrive, but keep you alive.